White Mountains Trail Conditions Update

 Remember to carry survival gear and be prepared for the unexpected, even during day trips.
 Bad weather or unexpected mishaps may prolong your trip or even mean spending a night on the trail.
 Also, be sure to leave a detailed trip plan with a friend or family member.
 A trip plan form (PDF/100 KB) is available on the Alaska State Troopers website.

 Moose Creek Trail: The BLM groomed this trail Jan.
-28. The trail is in good condition.
+28. The trail was reported in good condition last week but probably has some drifting.

-Fossil Creek Trail: The BLM groomed the lower part of this trail on Jan.
-21. The trail is in good condition with the usual overflow ice on Fossil Creek near Windy Gap Cabin.
+Fossil Creek Trail: The BLM groomed this trail on March 25.
+The trail is in good condition with the usual overflow ice and water on Fossil Creek approximately a mile below Windy Gap Cabin.
+The groomers broke a trail through the trees in case the water gets deeper on the creek.

 Fossil Gap Trail: The trail was groomed Feb.
 27 and is in good condition with some drifting near the junction with the Colorado Creek Trail.